jhmcstanton/jhmcstanton.github.io/posts/blog/2020-12-19-democratic-policing.markdown

 Discussions may revolve around new regulations but, up until the defund the police movement, these conversations have typically identified what penalities may be levied against a guilty party, but not enforcement.
 In other words, we talk about the ends but not the means.
-That may OK(ish) in some specific circumstances (consider the IRS or similar departments), but any means that involves police presence must be taken to the people.
+That may be OK(ish) in some specific circumstances (consider the IRS or similar departments), but any means that involves police presence must be taken to the people.
 Any new methodology that the department wants to use to aid its work must be aired out with the community